 You’ll be asked to submit your records and supporting materials.
 If the board determines you’re missing hours, or some of your activities don’t qualify, we may require you to make up the shortage.

 Yes, you can complete the training requirements and apply for a Washington State license.
-However, you won’t receive full IDP NCARB certification because of the lack of a degree.
+However, you won't receive full AXP NCARB certification because of the lack of a degree.
 You also will need to sit for an oral exam before you can get a license.

 You and your advisor should notify the National Council of Architectural Registration Boards (NCARB) immediately and follow their instructions to change your sponsor.